T-LES/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script in 10-back allows us to change the working directory to previous one

-Script to list all files in the current directory and the parent of the working directory and the /boot
+Script in 11-lists list all files in the current directory and the parent of the working directory and the /boot

+Script in 12-file_type prints the type of the file named iamafile which is in /tmp